-These fruits have only one seed for a reason, and they are very beneficial.
-Most of them help keep your hair, skin, eyes, and gut health.
-Some of them aid in the fight against heart disease and diabetes.
-They can make you feel and look better.
+These fruits can help keep your hair, skin, eyes, and gut health.
+Some of them also aid in the fight against heart disease and diabetes.
+In addition, they can make you feel and look better.

-Avocados are commercially valuable and are cultivated in tropical and Mediterranean climates throughout the world.
+Avocados are commercially valuable and are grown in tropical and Mediterranean climates throughout the world.
 They have green skin and fleshy bodies that can be pear-shaped, egg-shaped, or spherical.
 They ripen after harvesting.
-Most people enjoy them but don’t know their benefits.
+Most people enjoy them, but don’t know their benefits.

 Avocados are full of nutrients

 Avocados are incredibly nutritious, as ⅕ of an avocado has only 64 calories, almost 6 grams of fat, 3.4 grams of carbs, less than one gram of sugar, and over 3 grams of fiber.
-Avocados are full of vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, magnesium, and potassium.
+In addition, avocados are full of vitamins C, E, K, and B-6, as well as riboflavin, niacin, folate, pantothenic acid, magnesium, and potassium.
 They also provide lutein, beta-carotene, and omega-3 fatty acids.

-Even though most calories come from fats they are not the kind of fats that are bad.
+Even though most calories come from fats, they are not the bad kind of fats.
 Avocados are full of healthy, helpful fats that aid in keeping you full.
 When you eat fat, your brain gets a signal to turn off your appetite.
 Eating fat helps slow down the breakdown of carbohydrates, which helps keep sugar levels in the blood stable.

 Fat is necessary for every single cell in our body.
 Eating healthy fats supports skin health, improves the absorption of fat-soluble vitamins, minerals, and other nutrients, and can even help boost the immune system.

-The majority of the fat in avocado is oleic acid which is a monounsaturated fatty acid that can also be found in olive oil and is believed to be responsible for some of its health benefits.
+The majority of the fat in avocado is oleic acid.
+This monounsaturated fatty acid can also be found in olive oil and is believed to be responsible for some of its health benefits.